How Do I Form an LLC in Colorado?

 The first two documents can be printed for free from the Secretary of State’s website.
 Just search for your LLC in their business database.

-Colorado doesn’t require a general business license, but you may need an occupational license to operate in certain regulated industries.
+Colorado doesn’t require businesses to have a general license, but you may need an occupational license to operate in certain regulated industries.

 These regulated professions include: